-Cosmetic dentist Dr. Mark Duncan of Aesthetic Dentistry of Georgetown in Georgetown, TX, says that in general, patients with a healthy mouth may consider giving a home whitening kit like HiSmile a try.
+Cosmetic dentist Dr. Mark Duncan of Aesthetic Dentistry of Georgetown in Georgetown, TX, says that, in general, patients with a healthy mouth can consider giving a home whitening kit like HiSmile a try.
 “The materials in [HiSmile] are relatively safe, so it is unlikely to do much, if any, damage.”

 However, you should always use caution with LED lights around the mouth.
 Any light around your sensitive oral cavity has the potential to cause burning.
 Avoid overexposure by using the product only as directed.

 Ask your dentist about using HiSmile if you have gum disease or sores in your oral cavity.
 Minimal research on the internet is not sufficient to conclude with certainty that you will or will not experience side effects, or discomfort as a result of sensitivity, while using the product.

 Consult with a cosmetic dentist if you are susceptible to gum or tooth irritation.

 How does it compare to other teeth whitening options?

 In making your decision of whether to try HiSmile products, it is important to know how the formula and process compares to other teeth whitening products on the market.

 While Dr. Donald Wilcox of Desert Smiles in Glendale, AZ, has not used the product, he does maintain that whitening products that do not include hydrogen peroxide do not have the same long-term, proven track record.
 “Hydrogen peroxide is produced naturally by our bodies.
 Products using hydrogen peroxide for bleaching have been proven over several decades to be effective and safe.”